-When multiple providers meet the least costly standard, the MCO should dispatch trips to providers whose primary service region for operation, according to the provider's Disclosure of Ownership Form, is the same as the enrollee's domicile and who are able to comply with all travel and wait time standards.
-The MCO is prohibited from dispatching trips to out-of-region providers, unless the MCO retains documentation to support that there is no willing and available provider in the region where the enrollee is domiciled able to comply with time requirements or that the out-of-region provider is the least costly option.
+When multiple providers meet the least costly standard, the MCO should dispatch trips to providers whose primary service region for operation, according to the provider's Disclosure of Ownership Information Form for Entity and Business, is the same as the enrollee's domicile and who are able to comply with all travel and wait time standards.
+The MCO is prohibited from dispatching trips to out-of-region providers, unless the MCO retains documentation to support that there is no willing and available provider in the region4 where the enrollee is domiciled able to comply with time requirements or that the out-of-region provider is the least costly option.